tdauth/warcraft-iii-wishlist/README.md

   * Change training/upgrade/building/repair time for a specific unit type.
   * Change stock replenish interval for a specific unit or item type.
   * Change stock maximum for a specific unit or item type.
+* Allow specifying more model properties in object data like texture paths.
+This would allow users to use different skins more easily with existing models imported only once.
+It is already possible with replaceable textures for destructables but a list of texture paths would be better especially for units, heroes and buildings.

 * Object API: